7.1. Training

 Similarly, under the EMCPA all municipalities are responsible for conducting emergency management training programs and exercises to ensure the readiness of employees of the municipality and other persons to act under their municipal emergency response plan.

-Members of each ministry action group and municipal emergency control group (MECG) shall complete the annual training determined by the Chief of Emergency Management Ontario (Chief, EMO).
+Members of each ministry action group and municipal emergency control group (MECG) shall complete the annual training determined by the Ministry of Emergency Preparedness and Response (MEPR).

-The Chief, EMO shall develop and deliver PEOC-specific training for OFMEM staff and other provincial representatives who are expected to be deployed in the PEOC.
-The Chief, EMO may provide advice and assistance to ministers and municipalities for the development of their emergency management training programs.
+MEPR shall develop and deliver Provincial Emergency Operations Centre (PEOC) specific training for MEPR staff and other provincial representatives who are expected to be deployed in the PEOC.
+MEPR may provide advice and assistance to ministries and municipalities for the development of their emergency management training programs.

 7.2.
 Exercises